5 Creative Ways to Use Facebook’s Carousel Ads

 You can either target cold and warm audiences with similar items to increase the likelihood of add-on purchases.

 You can also create retargeting campaigns to users who have purchased in the past, showing items that would be relevant to them.
-When I bought my phone, I got an ad from Verizon showing me a QR charger, a screen protector, a phone stand, a new case, and a car charger.
+For example, if someone buys a phone, serve them an ad showing a QR charger, a screen protector, a phone stand, a new case, and a car charger.

 4. Increase Appeal by Discussing Features

-Sometimes, the more you hear about a product, the more you have to have it.
-Hearing that a watch as step tracking technology is cool, but once you hear about the fact that it also tracks strength training reps, monitors your heart rate, gives you Bluetooth notifications, and can be taken into the ocean, you have to have it.
+Sometimes, the more you hear about a product, the more you must have it.
+Hearing that a watch as step tracking technology is great, but once you hear about how it also tracks strength training reps, monitors your heart rate, gives you Bluetooth notifications, and can be taken into the ocean, you have to have it.

 Carousel ads are an excellent opportunity to really highlight as many features of your products as possible, making them that much more appealing to your target audience.

-Use the different headlines and description text available to you on each slide in order to maximise your ad copy and highlight as many features of your offer as possible.
+Use the different headlines and description text available to you on each card to maximise your ad copy and highlight as many features of your offer as possible.
 The more you have, the better your ad will perform.

 5. Provide a Valuable Resource